-Since February 2017 I am a doctoral candidate at the Chair of Software Engineering led by Prof. Alexander Pretschner at the Technical University Munich.
+Since February 2017 I am a doctoral candidate at the Chair of Software and Systems Engineering led by Prof. Alexander Pretschner at the Technical University Munich.
 I completed my master studies at TUM Department of Informatics, as well, in December 2016.
 The title of my M.Sc. thesis was "Impact of contention parameters on fair coexistence of Unlicensed-LTE and Wi-Fi in 5GHz ISM Band" and was done in collaboration with Intel Corporation.
 In 2014 I completed my B.Sc. with thesis titled "An embedded system for access control with a Bluetooth module" at the Faculty of Computer and Information Science, University of Ljubljana in Slovenia.

 I am extremely passionate and active in the field of gender equality, especially when it comes to the representation of women in STEM.

-- Self-adaptive systems under sensor uncertainties
+- Self-adaptive cyber-physical systems under uncertainties

 THESIS TOPICS AND SUPERVISION